eefernet/hyprchat/README.md

 ### 🧩 Agents & Personas

 Agents are task profiles for coding, research, automation, and tool-heavy work.
 Personas are voice and scenario profiles with their own model, prompt, avatar, tools, knowledge bases, generation settings, and optional image appearance context for in-character photos.
+Photos sent by the persona are restricted based on their age rating.
+Yes, you can have nsfw conversations and images sent from your persona 😉.

 <p align="center">
   <img src="docs/images/agents.png" alt="HyprChat agents manager" width="440">